-Note: This is an edited version of a story that originally appeared in Australian Traveller.
+Note: This is an edited, expanded version of a story that originally appeared on the Australian Traveller website.
 My travels here were supported by Voyagers Indigenous Tourism and Tigerair.

 *It’s a pretty staggering line-up: more than 700 plant species are endemic to the area, and according to the Wet Tropics Management Authority:

 Some of the ancient plants in the rainforest have been around for hundreds of millions of years.
 The Wet Tropics provides an unparalleled living record of the ecological and evolutionary processes that shaped the flora and fauna of Australia over the past 415 million years.

 Plus, the region is home to nearly half of Australia’s birds (430 in the Daintree Rainforest alone), about a third of Australia’s mammals (12 of which, including tree-kangaroos, musky rat-kangaroos, striped possums and green possums, are found nowhere else on earth), 30% of Australia’s frog and reptile species, 65% of the country’s bat and butterfly species, about 12,000 insect species (source here), and just over one-third of our freshwater fish. *catches breath* All this in a region covering just 1% of the Australian continent.

 **Presumably at my dumb, earnest white girl question.